mjohnson92/web-dev-hw/Project-01/readme.md

 **Things To Be Excited For**
 1. *Michael*, remember you love to learn.
 2. Learning to code is already a big interest of mine.
-3. I get to make webpages!
-This class seems so fun!
+3. I get to make webpages and this class seems so fun!

 ***